Email Forms makes it simple to create stunning opt-in forms on your website, simply connect your chosen provider and configure.

 How to Enable the Extension

 Go to Pro > Validation or X > Validation for X then look for Email Forms.
 Click Install.

 Once installed, the Install button will change and say Activate.
 Click that button and it will activate the plugin.
 You will then see the status change to Installed and Activated.

 After installing and activating Email Forms, you'll find it's settings under the X menu item if X is installed and activated, or the Pro menu item if Pro is installed and activated.

 What Email Forms does

 Email Forms allows you to connect your MailChimp account to your WordPress website and display email signup forms on the front-end of your website.
-You can see some examples of Email Forms in action over on our demo site for the plugin.

 Setting Up Email Forms